 Vizlib Writeback Table can integrate with different data sources, and we're going to use REST in this example.
 REST APIs can be configured to work with an Integration (which requires you to install Vizlib Server) or a Destination (which doesn't require Vizlib Server).
 If you're working with larger data sets, we recommend using an Integration, and this article can be applied to integrate with all REST APIs.
-We've also included a list of examples here.
+You can find a list of examples in the Introduction page here.

 TABLE OF CONTENTS

 Before you add an integration, you'll need to make sure you have all the information and permissions you need.
 Work through all the items in this list and then you'll be ready.

 - Installations - Vizlib Writeback Table and Vizlib Server should be installed before you start.
 We have online tutorials for installing Vizlib Server and Vizlib Products to help you (Vizlib Products are all installed in the same way, so while the tutorial uses Vizlib Library, it can also be used for Vizlib Writeback Table).

 Note: If you haven't installed any Vizlib products before, please install the product (Vizlib Writeback Table) then install Vizlib Server.
 If you have already installed Vizlib Server, please perform a restart after installing Vizlib Writeback Table.